 [Marshmallow, discontinued] Remix OS — the first best Android operating system is released in 2016 by Jide.

 It was the discussion point when it comes to the interface because of its similarities to Windows 10: the taskbar, notification system, etc. Remix OS now supports both 32-bit and 64-bit computers architecture and can be easily installed whether PC is UEFI-based or Legacy.
 It also installs the Google Play, so undoubtedly you can install any Android apps.
 However, some applications will not work due to the architecture difference.

-If you want a great new Android operating system Remix OS will work best.
-For starters, you create a bootable USB of remix OS and can directly boot and run on their computers.
-Then if you wish to keep running the android os from USB, you can create a persistence USB to continue running Android operating system from USB drive.
-Otherwise installing it on the hard disk is a better option if you want to keep using the OS.
+If you want a great Android operating system, then Remix OS will work best.
+For starters, you have to make a bootable USB remix OS so you can directly boot and run on a computer.
+Then if you wish to keep running it from USB, you can do so by creating persistence USB that will allow running this Android operating system from a USB drive.
+Otherwise installing it on the hard disk is a better option when you solely want to have this as your primary operating system.
 Remix OS for PC download links is after this section.